 Field Study must be pre-approved by Division II or Division III committees.
 Ideally, students should have their field study plans approved by the field study, leave, and withdrawl deadline in the semester prior to the field study.
 If plans are not definite or if a signature is missing, the form should still be submitted by the deadline and an appointment made with a CASA dean the following week.
 Occasionally a student will find that their plans cannot be finalized until later in the term or during the summer.

-A student on field study generally is supervised by an appropriate person at the field-study site.
-The student is entitled to supervision by the Division II or Division III committee.
-A semester of field study is considered a semester of enrollment for the purpose of academic standing (see the section on Guidelines for Academic Progress).
+A student on field study is supervised by an appropriate person at the field-study site.
+The student is entitled to limited supervision by the Division II or Division III committee.
+Students must submit the required documentation to show evidence of continued full-time enrollment in the field study semester and successful completion of the semester.

 Students are expected to fulfill the academic requirements as outlined by their field study program and their Division II or III committee.
 Failure to successfully complete a semester of field study may impact a student’s academic progress, divisional status, or financial aid eligibility.

 A student on field study may not have use of any Hampshire College or Five College facilities.
 A student on field study may have access to library resources.

 Field Study Options

 Students may choose between a Course-Based Field Study or a Self Designed Field Study.